SolaceProducts/pubsubplus-pks-quickstart/README.md

 # HA deployment
 cd ~/workspace/solace-pks
 # Use contents of values.yaml and override redundancy (if needed) and the admin password
-helm install solace --name my-solace-ha-release \
+helm install pubsubplus --name my-pubsubplus-ha-release \
                --set solace.redundancy=true,solace.usernameAdminPassword=Ch@ngeMe
 # Wait until all pods running and ready and the active event broker pod label is "active=true"
 watch kubectl get pods --show-labels